 Additionally, wearing dark colored clothing to help disguise any accidents or leaks will improve your moral, as well as choosing loose fitting clothing that is comfortable and easy to remove.

 Most importantly – Make one last trip to the bathroom before you go.
 Even if you don’t feel like you have to, go just to be sure!

 When suffering from incontinence, it is important to protect yourself and your clothes with incontinence underwear.
 Wearever® Incontinence offers reusable panties that are good for up to 250 washes.
 These panties are great to wear under all types of clothing and are appropriate for all activities.

 Caring for Someone with Incontinence

 If you know someone suffering from incontinence it is important to discuss with them.
-For full details on how to initiate the conversation and talk with your loved one see our Caregiver’s Page.
+For full details on how to initiate the conversation and talk with your loved one see our page about caring for loved ones.